 Don’t panic if you missed out during Welcome Week.
 Our trials and taster sessions run a few weeks after Welcome Week for BUCS teams, and a lot of sports clubs are open to new members all year round.

-When you find a club you want to join, you'll need to purchase NTU sport club membership.
-It costs £50 and will cover you to train and compete for the year, although there may be separate entry fees.
+When you find a club you want to join, you'll need to pay the listed membership price for your chosen club.
+The costs you pay to join a club will cover you to train and compete for the year, although there may be separate entry fees for certain clubs.
 It also offers other benefits such as free access to Play For Fun sessions.